DIY Project: Why We Recommend Plywood

 - More resistant to moisture

-This is why many DIY furniture makers prefer plywood over MDF, especially in kitchens and bathrooms.
+This is why many DIY furniture makers prefer it over MDF, especially in kitchens and bathrooms.

 7. Attractive Modern Look

-Many contemporary furniture designs intentionally expose plywood edges because the layered appearance creates a clean, modern aesthetic.
+Many contemporary furniture designs intentionally expose its edges because the layered appearance creates a clean, modern aesthetic.

 When Plywood Is Not the Best Choice